-As you read, you will also find out about the political repression suffered by students that went to the streets to manifest themselves against National Socialism, something that depicts a clear inclination of the government towards that ideology.
-Furthermore, Mercado wrote about the outstanding creative process of the well-known “17 de Octubre”, a mass mobilization supporting Perón that did not happened exactly the way his people retell it.
+As you read, you will also find out about the political repression suffered by students that went to the streets to manifest themselves against National Socialism, something that, according to the author, depicts a clear inclination of the government towards that ideology.
+Furthermore, Mercado wrote about the outstanding creative process of the well-known “17 de Octubre”, a mass mobilization supporting Perón that, in her opinion, didn’t happened exactly the way his people retell it.
 Also his relationship with Eva, her foundation, the arbitrary use of public money and the assistance to only those who showed support to the leader.
-And in many chapters, the author explains the truth about the human rights policy of the two Peronist governments, from 1946 to 1955:
+And in many chapters, the writer explains the truth about the human rights policy of the two Peronist governments, from 1946 to 1955:

 – persecution, prison, torture and elimination of everything that opposed the leader (politics, artists, workers; anyone);